-Today I’m writing about anger because I don’t want to forget what I experienced.
+I’m writing about anger because I don’t want to forget what I just experienced.
 You are undoubtedly aware of the refugee crisis.
 It’s worldwide.
 However in Paris the amount of asylum seekers living rough on the streets begs an answer.
 The large group of refugees and asylum seekers that came today for the feeding program that includes a simple baguette and tea and instant coffee was staggering.
 Lines of waiting people were longer than usual.
 And the patience of some wore thin.
 Then a fight broke out.
 One man who had cut the line numerous times to pick out a piece of bread was shoved by another and it escalated.
 They were from different countries and that might even have made things worse.
 I found myself jumping to action squeezing between the two and temporarily shoving them apart.
 It was impossible to stop the anger.
 One took off his shirt to show his sculpted muscles and I knew this was not good.
 That’s when I took an errant fist to my chin by the other.
 It wasn’t hard, but it rang in my ears for a bit and my jaw ached.
 So many people came to stop the two and common sense took place and the muscular one laughed and the two stopped.
 That was fight one!

 The second fight occurred about five minutes later and was even crazier when one of the asylum seekers snatched a knife from the bread cutting station and chased another who had offended him.
 Luckily there are some refugees that hate violence too.
 And a few strong refugees were able to wrench the knife away.
 Soon after it was calm again.
 But one of the leaders of the Association was telling everyone that if they continued this stuff they’d close down shop!

-In the end the atmosphere calmed down and the team felt safe enough to play a quick game of soccer with some of the men.
+Thankfully, in the end the atmosphere calmed down and the Quebec team felt safe enough to play a quick game of soccer with some of the men.
 I sat while they played with four afghans in the park.
 I tried to figure the game of cards they were playing.
 While we politely chatted exchanging names they put away their cards.
 They wanted to talk.
 They described to me how in the last week two of them had been separately robbed while asleep in their tents.
 This is far too common a story with people living rough.
 Tents are often ripped open with a knife and bags stolen without the sleeping one even hearing a sound.
 Sadly for these afghani men, all their valuable papers were gone.
 The smiles were gone, it was a moment of despair.
 Now this, I say, is exactly what should make us angry!
 And in that moment I felt deep compassion and righteous anger, I guess, stirring in me again.
 “Next time”, I said, “If you have really important documents, give them to me, I’ll hold them for you!”
 They appreciated the gesture.